cmhcbb/cmhcbb.github.io/_pages/about.md

 * [Janaury 2024] I will join College of Information Sciences and Technology at Penn State University in Spring 2024.
 * [August 2021] I joined Department of Computer Science and Engineering at Hong Kong Unverisity of Science and Technology (HKUST) in Winter 2022.
 * [April 2021] Our paper on Rethinking Architecture Selection in Differentiable NAS won the outstanding paper award at ICLR 2021.
-* [March 2021] I have passed my PhD defense: On the Robustness of Neural Network: Attacks and Defenses
+* [March 2021] I have passed my PhD defense: On the Robustness of Neural Network: Attacks and Defenses.

 Education
 ======